 For the base

-- Add the biscuits to a food processor and blend until crushed and fine (or add them to a zip-lock bag and crush with a rolling pin).
+- Add the biscuits to a food processor and blend to fine crumbs (or add them to a zip-lock bag and crush with a rolling pin).

-- Add the crushed biscuits to a mixing bowl and add the melted butter.
-Stir until well combined.
+- Place the crushed biscuits into a mixing bowl and add the melted butter.
+Stir until well combined and sticking together.

-- Press the biscuit mixture into a 22cm (8.6 inch) tart tin and press the mixture firmly into the tin with a metal spoon, along the base and sides.
+- Pour the biscuit mixture into a 22cm (8.6 inch) tart tin and use a metal spoon to the mixture firmly into the tin, along the base and up the sides.

-- Place in the refrigerator for at least 20-30 minutes to set while you prepare the caramel filling.
+- Place the pie base into the refrigerator for at least 20-30 minutes to set while you prepare the caramel filling.

 For the caramel filling

 - * This step takes only 5 minutes and makes a thicker-set caramel filling.
-If you are short on time or prefer not to make your own filling, see the notes below and swap for 1-2 cans of dulce de leche.
+If you are short on time or prefer not to make your own filling, see the notes below and swap the caramel filling steps for 1-2 cans of dulce de leche.

 - Place the canned dulce de leche, brown sugar and butter in a small saucepan and whisk over low heat until melted and combined.